CloudLabsAI-Azure/Azure-AI-TDSynax/Instructions/Labs/Lab-08.md

     ![](../media/img91.png)

+    >**Note**: The output you receive might differ on your system, but it must follow this format for the subsequent steps to proceed.

-39. Enter an example question such as `When will I receive the W2 form?`.
+1. Enter an example question such as `When will I receive the W2 form?`.
 The questions are now answered by the Copilot by searching a knowledge base.
 You can review this by navigating back to the command prompt and viewing the output.

       ![](../media/img92.png)

       ![](../media/img93.png)

     > **Note**: If you faced any issues while providing the above input, please try to run the command **pip install azure-search-documents==11.4.0b9** in the vs code at the file location and again try to perform from the step 37.

+    >**Note**: The output you receive might differ on your system, but it must follow this format for the subsequent steps to proceed.

-40. Navigate back to **Terminal** in vs code and stop the terminal by typing **ctrl + C**.
+1. Navigate back to **Terminal** in vs code and stop the terminal by typing **ctrl + C**.

 ### Task 3: Deploy the HR/Payroll Copilot application to Azure